Skip to main content

 • Avoid abrupt withdrawal or sudden large reductions in dosage of Remodulin, which may result in worsening of PAH symptoms.

-• Titrate slowly in patients with hepatic or renal insufficiency, because such patients will likely be exposed to greater systemic concentrations relative to patients with normal hepatic or renal function.
+• Titrate slowly in patients with hepatic insufficiency, because such patients will likely be exposed to greater systemic concentrations relative to patients with normal hepatic function.

 • Remodulin is a pulmonary and systemic vasodilator.
 In patients with low systemic arterial pressure, treatment with Remodulin may produce symptomatic hypotension.